 If you’re looking to meet requirements and enjoy long-term savings on cyber insurance premiums, focus on lowering your risk profile with multi-factor authentication (MFA) and access management.

-It’s no secret that the cyber insurance landscape is changing rapidly.
-The average cost of a data breach is now a staggering $4.24 million.
-And, according to a report by Willis Towers Watson, the average settlement from insurers hovers around $4.88 million.
+The cyber insurance landscape is changing rapidly, and that's no secret.
+The average cost of a data breach is now a staggering $4.45 million.
+And, according to a 2021 report by Willis Towers Watson, the average settlement from insurers hovers around $4.88 million.

 Cost is a major factor in cyber insurance decisions, a recent survey by IT World Canada suggests.
 According to 57% of respondents, the current cost of premiums is a main reason why many firms have no cyber insurance coverage.

-Why the rise in insurance costs?
+Why the rise in insurance costs over the past few years?
 In a word: subpar protection (the same reason cybersecurity claims are filed in the first place).
-Organizations clearly don’t yet fully grasp the importance of cybersecurity across the enterprise.
+There's been improvement, but organizations still don’t fully grasp the importance of cybersecurity across the enterprise.

-Add to that the surge in remote work and related vulnerabilities, like misconfigured remote desktop software, insufficient access management requirements, and a lack of monitoring across different security tools, and it’s easy to see why insurance companies have raised costs to cover their (that is, your organization’s) increased risk.
+Add to that how widespread remote or hybrid work is now.
+Related vulnerabilities, like misconfigured remote desktop software, insufficient access management requirements, and a lack of monitoring across different security tools, and it’s easy to see why insurance companies rapidly raised costs over the past few years to cover their (that is, your organization’s) increased risk.